 Besides the Montegrappa pen factory, there are other sights to see.
 Like the Cathedral which was built in 1000 (renovated in 1417) and the upper Castle, the Castello Superiore.

 In Italy you will see the name Padova and outside the country the city is often referred to as Padua.
 This is an important city to visit.
 Although overlooked by some visitors Padova is one of the most important art cities in Italy.
-About a 20 minute train ride from Venice, either locations can be used as base with tavel to the two cities very easy.
+About a 20 minute train ride from Venice, either locations can be used as base with travel to the two cities very easy.

 The town is scenic with a network of arcaded streets opening into large communal piazze, and many bridges crossing the various branches of the Bacchiglione River.
 At one time the River surrounded the ancient walls and was more like a moat.